Why Make This?

 - Information not paywalled is often subsidised by ads and telemetry

 Regardless, this website should not be anyone's singular source of information on the material it contains.
-Many educated individuals are providing free knowledge about so many subjects, and that collective knowledge is far more valuable than what is provided here alone.
+An uncountable number of individuals are providing free knowledge about so many subjects, and that collective knowledge is far more valuable than what is provided here alone.

 This is simply my own repository of knowledge.